Bilinear forms with trace functions: Introduction

-(2) Our methods allows to treat other kinds of multilinear sums of \lgood trace functions with summation variables possibly of very short lengths.
+Our methods enable us to handle other kinds of multilinear sums of \lgood trace functions with summation variables varying over ranges that may be quite short.
 For instance, following Xi and Zheng~\cite{XZ}, one can show that, as long as